Are you coming to the Fairy Fair ? Would you like to be a Fairy Gardener ? We hope so.

 The Queen also instructed the Head Fairy Gardener to provide some Guidelines for human gardeners about how to bling their own watering cans and how to grow Fairy Flowers at home.
 So it is that at the Fairy Fair, that’s what we will be doing.

 About Fairy Gardening

-First of course, get your Fairy Gardening Watering Can.
+First of course, get your Fairy Gardening Watering Can and decorate it.

 At the Fair, our Flower Fairies will be on hand to give you tips about growing wildflowers at home.
 Seeds are one option and they’ll have some packets you can buy for not much.
 See here for where else to buy them.

 Even growing some in a pot can soon produce results and please bees and fairies, so long a you remember to water them.

 (A few weeks later – young Poppies and Corn Marigold)

 Corn Marigold (left) and Cornflower (annuals, flower in first year, need the soil kept raked over for seeds to grow again each year), as do Poppies (below)

 Foxglove (below) – a biennial which usually flowers in the second year and prefers slightly shady sites

 But you can also plant “plug plants” which are young plants with established roots (see here).